Xiaobo-Ma/xiaobo-ma.github.io/_pages/awards.md

 ## Scholarships

+* **2022**
+  *  National Institute for Transportation and Communities Student Travel Award
+  *  **Jenny L. Grote Student Leadership Award**.
+This is an individual award meant to recognize students who have made substantial contributions to ITE and/or the transportation industry in Arizona.
 * **2021**
   *  Graduate and Professional Student Council (GPSC) Student Travel Award
   *  National Institute for Transportation and Communities Student Travel Award